awslabs/dynamodb-continuous-backup/README.md

 ## firehoseDeliveryRoleArn

 IAM Role ARN that Kinesis Firehose will use to write to S3.
-This role must have at least permissions to write to Amazon S3, find buckets, and create log events:
+This role must have at least permissions to write to Amazon S3, find buckets, and create log events.

+Trust Relationship: `firehose.amazonaws.com`

 ```
 {